Garra lamta bicornuta Koller, 1927

 A set-up based around fish from the Western Ghats would also make an interesting project with possibilities including Dawksinia arulius, D. filamentosus, D. tambraparniei, Opsarius bakeri, O. canarensis, Devario malabaricus, Schistura denisonii, Nemachilichthys shimogensis, and Mesonoemacheilus triangularis.

-It isn’t particularly tolerant of conspecifics but normally exists in loose aggregations in the wild.
-If kept singly it tends to behave more aggressively with similarly-shaped fishes so we recommend the purchase of 3-4 or more should space permit.
+It is not particularly tolerant of conspecifics but normally exists in loose aggregations in the wild.
+If kept singly it tends to behave more aggressively with similarly-shaped fishes so the purchase of at least 3-4 individuals is recommended.

 Such a group will develop a noticeable pecking order between themselves but tankmates are more likely to be left alone.
 What appear to be hierarchical disputes will sometimes occur and involve charging, flaring of fins and an overall paling of the body colouration.